mattkrick/graphql-trebuchet-client/README.md

 # graphql-trebuchet-client

-A graphql client to get subscriptions through the toughest corporate firewalls
+A graphql client to get your subscriptions through tough firewalls and unreliable mobile networks

 ## Why?